evilactually/dvk/README.md

 # QUIRKS & PECULARITIES

+This library is designed following the principle of minimum surprise, it deviates very little from the official headers and does not pollute official Vulkan namespace with only a few exceptions.

+The following types were introduced:

+*Union wrappers*
+*VkClearValueUnion
+*VkClearColorValueUnion

+*Dynamic Command Loaders*
+*VulkanCore
+*VulkanKhrSurface
+*VulkanKhrSwapchain
+*VulkanKhrDisplay
+*VulkanKhrDisplaySwapchain
+*VulkanKhrWin32Surface
+*VulkanExtDebugReport

+The following functions were introduced:

+* Vulkan*::new() and Vulkan::load(&mut self)
+*

+Other notable deviations from official headers

 * Core functions are loaded dynamically and returned in a struct.

-* Core functions are loaded in two stages, first global, then instance-specific.
+* Core functions are loaded in two stages, first global then instance-specific.

 * Extension functions are always instance-specific, but still follow same pattern.